Bootstrap-Based Inference for Cube Root Asymptotics: Examples

 Regarded as a member of the class of $M$-estimators exhibiting cube root asymptotics, the maximum score estimator is representative in a couple of respects.
 First, under easy-to-interpret primitive conditions the estimator is covered by the results of Section \ref{[Section] Main Result}.
-To state a set of such conditions, let $f_{x_{1}|\mathbf{x}_{2}}(\cdot|\mathbf{x}_{2})$ denote the density function of $x_{1}$ given $\mathbf{x}_{2}\mathbf{.}$
+Second, in addition to the generic estimator $\mathbf{\tilde{H}}_{n}^{\mathtt{ND}}$ discussed above, the maximum score estimator admits example-specific consistent estimators of the $\mathbf{H}_{0}$ associated with it.